nismod/open-gira/docs/src/user-guide/outputs/join.md

 Here's an example of the same zoomed in on Dar es Salaam.
 ![QGIS mapping of Dar es Salaam under extreme flooding.](../../img/QGIS-all_zoom.png)

-## Further analysis

-Now you've worked through an example of the open-gira workflow, and you have an understanding of the relevant file formats, how the process works, and how to inspect things as you go along, you're ready to use open-gira for your own work.
-Find an OSM datafile to work with, slice it up, and intersect some hazard data.
-The resulting .geopandas data can be manipulated to answer particular questions, or further combined with different spatial information or other open-gira outputs.